BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Mighty Hero
 - Resistant to Magic

-**ACTIVE/PASSIVE RULES**

-- **Ring of Barahir** `PASSIVE` - When affected by a Magical Power, and after any resist tests have been made (if able), Aragorn may roll a D6.
+- **Ring of Barahir** `PASSIVE`

+When affected by a Magical Power, and after any resist tests have been made (if able), Aragorn may roll a D6.
 On a natural 6, he is not affected by that power.

-- **Anduril, Flame of the West** `ACTIVE` - Elven hand-and-a-half weapon, never needs more than a 4+ To Wound, or a 3+ if using Anduril as a two-handed weapon.
+- **Anduril, Flame of the West** `ACTIVE`

+Elven hand-and-a-half weapon, never needs more than a 4+ To Wound, or a 3+ if using Anduril as a two-handed weapon.

-- **"Stand, Men of the West"** `PASSIVE` - Friendly models treat Aragorn as a banner with a range of 6".
+- **"Stand, Men of the West"** `PASSIVE`

+Friendly models treat Aragorn as a banner with a range of 6".

 </div>